ddanielsantos/blog/src/content/blog/load-balancing.md

+---
+title: "Load balancing"
+description: "A small note on what is load balancing"
+date: "18 Oct, 2023"
+tags: ["system-design"]
+---

 ![traffic guard](https://media.giphy.com/media/3o6Zt7GpxX0bBvRDgs/giphy.gif)

 When your traffic grows, it's common to take the [horizontal scaling](https://www.ddaniel.me/blog/scaling#horizontally) strategy, but with many servers running your business, how to distribute the incoming load? that's when load balancers come in handy.